bluebarryz/Database-ball/README.md

 As you can see, the curve flattens out as x increases, so the adjustment factor changes less dramatically for players with a high number of plate appearences.

 ## Examples of the QQ Metric in action
 Here is Ted Williams' QQ Metric for each season of his career.
+This is the table displayed on the left side of the dashboard in the first image.
 | Year | Age | QQ Metric | PA | OPS+ |
 |------|-----|-----------|----|------|
 | 1939 | 20 | 146 | 677 | 160 |